VeronicaBlake/student-workbook/src/reflections/wk2/quiz2.md

 ```
 you.friends.push.(them)

 ```

 **6.** Give an example of a JavaScript `Conditional`:

 ```
-if -  is used to specity a block of code to executed, if a condition is 'truthy'
-    if the dress is blue, print 'true'.
+if -  if a condition is truthy, do the thing that 'if' specifies. (ex. if the dress is blue, print 'true')
-else - used to specify a block of code to executed, if the same condition of a proceeding if statement is 'falsy'
-      if the dress is blue, print true. else, print false.
+else - if the if statement is falsey, do this instead. (ex. if the dress is blue, print true. else, print false.)
-else if - is used to specify a new condition to test if the first condition is false
+else if - if all of the other statements that have been specified are falsey, do this.
-      if the dress is blue, print 'true'. else if dress is red, print 'red'.
+      (ex. if the dress is blue, print 'true'. else if dress is red, print 'red'.)

 ```